BlueDuangkaew/capstone-project_video-to-document/docs/architecture.md

 - Event-based clip detector
   - Instead of picking single frames, this module finds short 2–4s clips where actions or transitions occur.
   - Techniques: OpenCV frame differencing, SSIM, histogram changes, motion vectors, cursor detection, UI transitions.
+  - Implemented: a conservative event-based clip detector (src/frame_detection/clip_detector.py) that chooses short 2–4s clips for timeline items; it uses transcript timestamps where available and optionally refines clip selection by scanning for high-motion peaks using OpenCV when available.
+    The detector keeps compute cost low by sampling frames at a modest rate and falls back to a deterministic clip selection when analysis is not possible.
+    - OCR enhancement: the detector can optionally use OCR (pytesseract) to detect on-screen text or UI hints and bias clip selection toward timestamps with readable text.
+OCR is an additional strong signal — useful for software tutorials where steps are displayed on-screen.

 - Transcription & text pipeline
   - ASR (Whisper or similar) transcribes audio and segments into lines or steps.
+  - The NLP pipeline now first classifies spoken segments and filters out greetings, closings (e.g., "hello", "thanks", "goodbye") and other non-instructional content before building the final document.
+This keeps summaries and step extraction focused on the main instructional content and reduces noise in generated documentation.
   - Optional human correction or verification step.

 - Clip–text alignment